AlexNeugroschl/JAX_Risk_Engine/docs/README.md

   deliberately different contract governed by a published JSON Schema rather than Pydantic.
 - **[EOD Integration Boundary](reference/eod-integration.md)** — `engine/integration/`'s
-  hash-verified TraderX bundle ingestion, terms join, unit normalization, convention allowlist and per-calculation coverage model, plus both Treasury pricers and (W1.6) the versioned contract interface served over HTTP under `/eod`.
-Read it for the zero-coupon accrued rule, the CRLF hash trap, why a USD-SOFR booking is refused rather than routed through the generic swap builder, and why an equity is refused rather than valued at its own exported mark.
+  hash-verified TraderX bundle ingestion, terms join, unit normalization, convention allowlist and per-calculation coverage model, plus both Treasury pricers, (W1.6) the versioned contract interface served over HTTP under `/eod`, and (W0.8) the crash-safe durable result store behind it.
+Read it for the zero-coupon accrued rule, the CRLF hash trap, why a USD-SOFR booking is refused rather than routed through the generic swap builder, why an equity is refused rather than valued at its own exported mark, and why a published manifest — not a pointer file — is the commit point for a result.
 - **[Models & Trades](reference/models-and-trades.md)** — the shared foundation layer
   (`engine/models/`) every instrument pricer is built on: Hull-White and LGM closed-form math, and shared ORE trade-building/cashflow extraction.